jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 To install and configure snaps, reference chapter 3.
 To show these packages are installed take a screenshot of the output of the command: ```sudo snap --list```.
 Install these packages via Snap:

 1) Android Studio
-1) Spotify
+1) Blender
 1) Slack
 1) Skype
+1) Visual Studio Code

-#### Fedora 28 Flatpak Install
+#### Fedora 30 Flatpak Install

 To install and configure flatpak and flathub, reference chapter 3.
 To show these packages are installed take a screenshot of the output of the command: ```sudo flatpak --list```.
-Install these packages via Snap:
+Install these packages via flatpak:

-1) Gimp
+1) Kdenlive
 1) Visual Studio Code
 1) LibreOffice
+1) AbiWord
+1) VLC

+#### Ubuntu 18.04 Flatpak Install

+To install and configure flatpak and flathub, reference chapter 3.
+To show these packages are installed take a screenshot of the output of the command: ```sudo flatpak --list```.
+Install these packages via flatpak:

+1) Remmina
+1) Shotcut
-1) Atom
+1) Fondo
-1) 0 A.D.
+1) VLC

+#### AppImage Install

+Find 3 [AppImage install packages](https://appimage.org/ "AppImages install"), follow the instrctions to install and run these AppImages on both Ubuntu 18.04 and Fedora 30.

 #### Ubuntu window mangers and desktop environment